mcmonkeyprojects/SwarmUI/README.md

 - has the option to connect to remote servers to use [the Stability AI API](https://platform.stability.ai/) as a backend.
 - supports user-built extensions which may have their own licenses or legal conditions.

-StableSwarmUI itself is under the MIT license, however some usages may be affected by the GPL variant licenses of connected projects list above, and note that any models used have their own licenses.
+SwarmUI itself is under the MIT license, however some usages may be affected by the GPL variant licenses of connected projects list above, and note that any models used have their own licenses.

+### Previous License

+(For updates prior to June 2024)

+The MIT License (MIT)
+Copyright (c) 2024 Stability AI

 ### License

 The MIT License (MIT)

-Copyright (c) 2024 Stability AI
+Copyright (c) 2024 Alex "mcmonkey" Goodwin

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal